CP — Canadian Pacific Kansas City Ltd.

 1. Key Financial Results and Metrics

-- Volume Growth: 2% on a Revenue Ton Mile (RTM) basis
+- Revenues: $3.7 billion, reflecting a 2% volume growth on a Revenue Ton Mile (RTM) basis.

 2. Strategic Updates and Business Highlights

-- Labor Agreements: Long-term tentative agreements reached with SMART-TD and BLET unions, enhancing operational stability and employee quality of life.
+- Labor Agreements: Long-term tentative agreements reached with SMART-TD and BLET unions, enhancing labor stability and quality of life for employees.

 3. Forward Guidance and Outlook

-- Q2 Expectations: Anticipated strong performance with record volumes in April and a return to double-digit EPS growth.
+- Q2 Expectations: Anticipating strong performance with record volumes in April and a positive inflection in yields as comparisons normalize.

 4. Bad News, Challenges, or Points of Concern

-- Mixed Performance: Declines in certain segments such as energy, chemicals, and forest products due to tariffs and macroeconomic factors.
+- Mixed Performance in Merchandise: Declines in energy, chemicals, plastics, and forest products due to tariffs and macroeconomic factors.

-- Regulatory Risks: Concerns about potential rail mergers and their implications for market competition, with opposition from various stakeholders.
+- Regulatory Risks: Concerns regarding potential mergers in the industry, with opposition from various stakeholders, including shippers and labor groups.

 5. Notable Q&A Insights

-Overall, CPKC reported a solid start to 2026, with strong operational performance and strategic initiatives in place to drive future growth, despite facing some sector-specific challenges and external market pressures.
+Overall, CP reported a solid start to 2026, with strong operational performance and strategic initiatives in place, despite facing challenges in specific segments and external market pressures.
+The outlook remains positive, with expectations for growth and improved financial metrics in the coming quarters.